Docs

 Source Data

-The public-facing source sheet format for packs: maintainer, methodology, update dates, coverage, and caveats.
+The source sheet format for packs: maintainer, methodology, update dates, coverage, and caveats.

 Accounts

-Why login exists, what a settings-backed workspace should mean, and how persistence differs between guest and signed-in use.
+Why login exists, what a settings-backed workspace means, and how persistence differs between guest and signed-in users.

 Deployment